DATE 2022 at a glance!

 The PhD Forum is an online poster session hosted by EDAA, ACM-SIGDA, and IEEE CEDA for PhD students who have completed their PhD thesis within the last 12 months or who are close to complete their thesis work.
 It represents an excellent opportunity for them to get feedback on their research and for the industry to get a glance of state-of-the-art in system design and design automation.

 The University Fair fosters the transfer of academic work to industry.
-The University Fair is part of the DATE exhibition and is free of charge for presenters and their visitors.
+The University Fair is free of charge for presenters and their visitors.
 It should be noted that the University Fair is not intended for disseminating the results of collaborative projects for which there is a specific section in the exhibition hall.
 Research institutes and universities interested in demonstrating their mature prototypes and pre-commercial results are invited to submit their proposals.

 The Young People Program is an initiative targeting PhD students with the goal of supporting their career development.
 PhD students will have an opportunity to present themselves to potential employers from EDA and microelectronics industries.
 If there is interest from company side, interviews will be arranged during the DATE conference.
 The initiative also includes activities to improve networking, seminars on how to present themselves effectively to HR representatives, and panels to stimulate discussion on how to publish effectively.